El Uruguay a través de un siglo.

 The issues Moroccans in the Netherlands face, and how they relate to society, compare to those of blacks in the United States.
 The message board was open.
 Everyone could join.
 It featured discussions about religion and social issues.
 Various people shared their opinions and discussed them with one another.
 People came and went on the message board over the years.
 Occasionally, there were heated exchanges, with Moroccans complaining about the racism of the Dutch and Dutch complaining about the misconduct of the Moroccans.
 What they call racism is often discrimination.
 Cultural groups favour each other, which makes the issue harder to solve, except by reducing differences, so that people mix more easily.
 Muslims generally do not mix well with non-Muslims.

 There were a few agitators from both sides, but overall, the discussions were insightful, thanks to the diversity of posters expressing their opinions.
-On the board, the Dutch were discriminated against and received bans for lighter offences than Moroccans did, so, as far as discrimination goes, Moroccans are no better than the Dutch, but it was an open message board nonetheless.
+On the board, the moderators sometimes discriminated against the Dutch, who received bans for lighter offences than Moroccans did.
+So, as far as discrimination goes, Moroccans are no better than the Dutch.
+Still, it was an open message board nonetheless, and in most cases, misconduct preceded a ban.
 Likely, the message board had received a grant and was obliged to keep it a safe space for a variety of opinions.
 There were Christians, Jews, Muslims, former Fortuyn supporters, and leftists.
-There were also gays seeking to counter the hatred of LGBTQ people because of street violence against LGBTQ people.
+There were also gays seeking to counter the hatred of LGBTQ people because of street violence against them.

 Some posters on the message board have argued that native Dutch commit more hate crimes against LGBTQ people, which is correct because there are far more native Dutch.
+Likewise, you can point at soccer hooligans or drunk Dutch causing trouble abroad at holiday destinations.
 It is how you can twist the numbers, as the sophists did in ancient Greece.
+Statisticians look at percentages of the population.
 For problem-solving, this tactic isn’t helpful.
-And if you use it, you make people angry.
-The sophists were also very unpopular indeed, and it wouldn’t surprise me at all if angry peasants had hanged a few.
-There was a diversity of opinions and an exchange of views.
-People argue over who is right and who is wrong.
-You could learn from others by watching them dispute and considering the merits of their opinions.
+If you do that, you make people angry.
+The sophists were unpopular, and it wouldn’t surprise me if angry peasants had hanged a few.
+The message board featured a diversity of opinions and lively exchanges.
+It allowed me to learn by watching them dispute and considering the merits of their opinions.

 Some Dutch have complained about annoying individuals who demand respect up front before they accept you, whereas you normally take a neutral stance toward new people you meet and give respect when you think someone deserves it.
 One poster acted like a complete jerk to me, and for no obvious reason, until I upvoted one of his comments.
 From then on, he saw me as his best friend.
 To be fair, I have had a fair share of people acting like jerks to me for no reason, but unlike this particular fellow, they weren’t looking for respect.
 A psychologist might argue for an inferiority complex.
 He may have presupposed that I didn’t respect him based on the assumption that every Dutchman hates him, which becomes a self-fulfilling prophecy if that belief leads him to act like a jerk.